iamaaditya/iamaaditya.github.io/research/vqa/index.md

  * [ ConceptNet ]( http://conceptnet5.media.mit.edu/ )
  * [ WordNet ](https://wordnet.princeton.edu/)

+### Comparison of results from the VQA Challenge

+ * Detailed comparison of results will be published here, once VQA has completed evaluation of the challange.

 ### Relevant Papers
  * Sukhbaatar, Sainbayar, Jason Weston, and Rob Fergus.
 "End-to-end memory networks."
 Advances in Neural Information Processing Systems.
 2015.